DaveRoppo/Cyber-Security/Linux/Linux Terminal Basic Commands/README.md

 *ssh username@IP* - Secure Shell (SSH) is a network protocol administrators often use to remotely access another computer securely over an unsecured network

+# Operators, Redirection, and Pipe:

+*&&* - (Logical AND) Will execute the second command only after the first command has executed successfully

+*||* - (Logical OR) Will execute the second command only if the first command was unsuccessful

+*;* - Any commands put in after the semicolon operator will execute regardless of whether the one before was successful or not

+*|* - The pipe operator is used to take the output from one command and use it as the input for the next

+*&* - When used after a command, this operator will send that command to process in the background while running the second command in the foreground

+*>* - Used to redirect commnad standard output to a file

 # Help:

 *man (command)* - Displays the associated manual page for the specified command